 The full printable/written recipe is below.

 - Make the pie dough.
 I recommend prepping your pie dough in advance.
 It can sit in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 You can use my favorite homemade pie crust or this all butter pie crust.
 Both recipes yield enough for 2 9-inch pies—you only need 1 for this recipe.
 Freeze the other half or make another 1 crust pie: chocolate chess pie, banana cream pie, or pecan pie.
+Be sure to crimp or flute the pie crust edges as you prepare the dough in the pie dish.

 - Make the filling: Boil sweet potatoes until soft.
 Peel them, then beat with a mixer or blend with a blender until smooth and pureed.
 Beat/blend in the remaining ingredients.
 Make sure the butter in the filling is extra soft so it can easily blend with the liquid ingredients.